rust-lang/book/nostarch/chapter14.md

 filtered out; finished in 0.27s
 ```

-Now if we change either the function or the example so the `assert_eq!` in the
+Now, if we change either the function or the example so the `assert_eq!` in the
 example panics and run `cargo test` again, we’ll see that the doc tests catch
 that the example and the code are out of sync with each other!